animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 At the Tayler hospitalization they gave me lots of junk food and I loved it, there was no recurrence of eczema, or brain fog.
 Maybe the nurses and sexually charged vibe is what prevented recurrences.

-I should also add detail about how my hair was growing back in that sexually charged Tayler hospitalization. it still wasn’t grown in yet because I needed a hat, like the kind the older Lily woman copied (she also started wearing a hat when I did); Mobi remarked on my hair (“oh that’s why” when we saw a Duplumab commercial and I remarked on how the drug made me lose my hair), and I was walking around bravely from my room to the phone without hat.
+I should also add detail about how my hair was growing back in that sexually charged Tayler hospitalization.
+It still wasn’t grown in yet because I needed a hat, like the kind the older Lily woman copied (she also started wearing a hat when I did); Mobi remarked on my hair (“oh that’s why” when we saw a Duplumab commercial and I remarked on how the drug made me lose my hair), and I was walking around bravely from my room to the phone without hat.

-Then my hair started to fall out just before the geriatric unit hospitalization (like a couple days before, interestingly, but only a small amount, like hairs on a paper towel while I was hanging over the bathtub), in December, after the November-point when Tayler had left me completely, as I was in a state of severe deprivation of joy due to strong disciplines, and still heartbreak, both conscious and repressed.
+Then my hair started to fall out just before the geriatric unit hospitalization (like a couple days before, interestingly, but only a small amount, like hairs on a paper towel while I was hanging over the bathtub), in December, after the November-point when Tayler had left me completely, as I was in a state of severe deprivation of joy due to strong disciplines.
 Hair was actively falling out in my hands at the geriatric unit hospitalization.

 And the eczema returned due to anxiety in the geriatric unit, as I thought I was literally condemned in Hell.